liquidat/ansible-demo-notes/README.md

 - :clapper: Users run network wide checks nightly from Tower, all can see results.

 ## Tower, advanced
+- :question: How can you run powerful scripts by people who know when to run them, without providing them too many rights?
 - show setup module: organizations, teams, users
 - show idea of credentials: cannot be looked up, stored in AES 128 in database
 - highlight users: dduck and mmaus, belonging to different groups